 - 1 tablespoon grape seed oil or another neutral flavor vegetable oil

-- 1 medium onion sliced and separated into strips
+- 1 onion sliced and separated into strips

 - 2 garlic cloves minced